Avengers Unplugged

 Avengers Unplugged is a six-issue limited series published by Marvel Comics.

-Publication history

-Avengers Unplugged ran irregularly from October 1995 to August 1996.
+The series ran irregularly from October 1995 to August 1996.
 Mark Gruenwald was the editor for issues #5–6.
 John Statema did artwork for the series.

+According to Marvel.com, the fifth issue was published on June 1, 1996, written by Glenn Herdling, pencilled by M.C.
+Wyman, with cover work by Wyman and Sandu Florea.

 Plot summary

-Issue #1 features Black Widow, Giant-Man, Hercules and the Vision battling Nefarius, as they transport him to The Vault, following the events in Captain America #443.
+Issue #1 features Black Widow, Giant-Man, Hercules and the Vision battling Nefarius, as they transport him to the Vault, following the events in Captain America #443.

-In issue #2, Graviton attacks the Avengers, but is defeated when they overload his powers, banishing him to yet another alternate dimension.
+In issue #2, Graviton attacks the Avengers, but is defeated when they overload his powers, banishing him to an alternate dimension.

 Issue #3 features Black Widow and Crystal on a "ladies night out", where they encounter the Super-Adaptoid, right before the events of Timeslide: The Crossing.

-In issue #4, Titania asked the Absorbing Man to marry her.
-The wedding was attended by many supervillains; while the Avengers interrupted the ceremony, they left the couple alone.
+In issue #4, Titania asks the Absorbing Man to marry her.
+The wedding is attended by many supervillains; while the Avengers interrupt the ceremony, they leave the couple alone.

 Monica Rambeau starred in issue #5.
-When Genis-Vell becomes an adventurer, he is known as Captain Marvel like his father before him—which Rambeau resents.
-After she, Starfox and Genis team up to defeat the Controller, Genis tries to concede the Captain Marvel title to Rambeau since he felt she was more worthy of it.
-Rambeau declines out of respect for the Mar-Vell legacy and adopts a new alias as Photon.
+When Genis-Vell becomes an adventurer, he is known as Captain Marvel like his late father Mar-Vell, which Rambeau resents.
+After she, Starfox, and Genis team up to defeat the Controller, Genis tries to concede the Captain Marvel title to Rambeau since he feels she is more worthy of it.
+Rambeau declines out of respect for Mar-Vell's legacy and adopts a new alias as Photon.

-In issue #6, Sean Dolan was drawn to the second Ebony Blade, and once again became Bloodwraith.
+In issue #6, Sean Dolan is drawn to the second Ebony Blade and once again becomes Bloodwraith.